jahirsadik/jahirsadik.github.io/_pages/about.md

 My undergraduate thesis, supervised by [Dr. Md Mosaddek Khan](https://mmkhansajeeb.com/), was in the domain of Reinforcement Learning, more specifically, Multi-agent Reinforcement Learning (MARL).
 I am currently working on three research projects with [Dr. Riashat Islam](https://riashat.github.io/) on Reinforcement Learning, and with [Dr. Md Mofijul Islam](https://mmiakashs.github.io/), [Amar Chadha](https://scholar.google.com/citations?user=gPGQuBQAAAAJ&hl=en), [Dr. Tasnim Mohiuddin](https://taasnim.github.io/) and [Muntasir Wahed](https://mwahed.com/) on Multi-modal learning and Agent-based planning.

 ## 📰 Recent News/Updates
-📜 My undergraduate thesis [research](https://jahirsadik.github.io/publication/cohet) on heterogeneous MARL coordination got accepted as an *extended abstract* at the 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS-2025).<br>
+📜 My undergraduate thesis [research](https://jahirsadik.github.io/publication/cohet) on heterogeneous MARL coordination got accepted as an *extended abstract* at the 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS).<br>
+🔬 Got nominated for the National Science and Technology (NST) Fellowship by the Ministry of Science and Technology, Bangladesh.<br>
-🏫 I have applied for Fall-2025 PhD programs to my preferred research labs in the US (December 2024)).
+🏫 I have applied for Fall-2025 PhD programs to my preferred research labs in the US.<br>

 ## 📑 Current Research Projects